 Are you living paycheck to paycheck and want to break the cycle?
-Do you want to learn how to save money?
-Then you’ve come to the right place.
-Many people think that saving money is easy to do.
+Are you making a good income but just can’t seem to save any money?
+If you want to learn how to save money you’ve come to the right place.
+Some people think that saving money is easy to do.
 For some, it is.
-But for others, particularly those that are struggling financially, saving money is indeed very hard.
-Why is this?
+But for many others, saving money is very hard.

 Why Is Saving Money Hard?

 Saving money is hard for most us for a few reasons.
 Here is the short list of reasons which I will go into more detail about.

 - You are living paycheck to paycheck so you are only focused on surviving

 - You give in to advertisers tricky campaigns to get you to spend your money